JuliaLang/julia/doc/src/manual/arrays.md

 [^1]: *iid*, independently and identically distributed.

 The syntax `[A, B, C, ...]` constructs a 1-d array (vector) of its arguments.
-If all arguments have a common promotion type then they get converted to that type.
-In such a situation mutable arguments are stored in the new array by reference only if they do not have to be converted.
+If all arguments have a common promotion type then they get converted to that type using `convert()`.

 ### Concatenation